Video Game / Battlestar Galactica Online

 - ISO Standard Human Spaceship: Played with.
 Colonials have some blocky designs like the Jotunn or Gungnir, and the former is even greyish.
 However, there are also Colonial designs that don't conform; the Rhino is more or less a rotorless helicopter gunship, the Scythe has a giant ventral fin/leg, the Glaive and Halberd have diamond-shaped bodies with the latter being brownish and having fins, even the Gungnir subverts the trope by being magenta.
 Cylons, on the other hand, tend to use more sleek lines and curves.
 However, they also have some blocky dull designs like the Wraith and Jormung.
 It is lampshaded with the Wraith, which is a Mighty Glacier described In-Universe as resembling human design principles.

 - Instant Expert: Both played straight and averted.
 On the one hand, once you pass a certain level you can immediately upgrade to a new starship type without having to go for special training.
 You also don't need special training to switch between ship models.
 On the other, the skills that you can train ingame to improve your performance take a clear amount of time to complete, which gets increasingly long as you go up.

 - Mighty Glacier: Lines in general.
-Assault types within their classes, except for Lines which lean more to Stone Wall.
+Lots of health, powerful weapons, can't accelerate or turn for shit.
+Assault types within their classes are the tank-types that can take proportionally more damage and carry the most weapon mounts at the expense of speed, except for Lines which lean more to Stone Wall.